 Tigers and Cardinals rained out, will play a traditional doubleheader on Tuesday

-DETROIT (AP) — The game between the Detroit Tigers and St. Louis Cardinals was postposed Monday night because of inclement weather.
+DETROIT (AP) — The game between the Detroit Tigers and St. Louis Cardinals was postponed Monday night because of inclement weather.

 The teams will play a straight doubleheader on Tuesday.
 The first game will start at 3:40 p.m.